rems-project/islaris/README.md

     7438:	cb0600a5 	sub	x5, x5, x6
     743c:	d61f00a0 	br	x5
 ```
-We then manually transform it into the following:
+We then manually annotate it with constraints as in the following:
 ```
 //@constraint: = (bvand (bvadd SP_EL2 0x0000000000000008) 0xfff0000000000007) 0x0000000000000000
 //@constraint: = (bvand (bvsub SP_EL2 0x0000000000000010) 0xfff0000000000007) 0x0000000000000000